Writing And Kids

 Basically, whatever works for you.
 This may take some fine-tuning, but don’t give up.
 Obviously if your family has added challenges like disabilities, you will need to factor this in too.
 Figure out others’ needs as well as your own, then plan around this.
 It can help you grab even the most tiny windows of time.

 Don’t worry too much if sometimes kids end up watching a bit too much telly (or similar) some days.
 It’s not the end of the world.
 As long as they get out in the fresh air once a day, telly or iPad time won’t kill them.
 Nor will eating too many chocolate spread sandwiches or whatever they can get themselves while you work.
 Honest guv!
 I watched hundreds of hours of television as a child because my mum was always working and it didn’t harm me one bit.
 In fact, it literally helped me become the writer I am today.

-Also my own son is nearly 21 now and probably lived on way too much television to be honest.
+Also my own son is 21 now and probably lived on way too much television to be honest.
 Again, he is fine and at university studying music production.
 He saw me following my dreams and is now following HIS dreams!!!
 He is happy and creative and an independent thinker.
 I believe more young people should be doing what he’s doing instead of working in dead-end jobs they hate or doing uni degrees their parents picked out for them.
-MORE: 2 Secrets To Unstoppable Productivity

-Good Luck!
-Don’t forget too to join us in the B2W group at or on insta at @Bang2write.
+Don’t forget too to join us on the B2W page at or on insta at @Bang2write.
 Oh and here’s a pic of the B2W Franchise – the original, plus the two gender-flipped sequels.
 Yes I did make them all myself.
 (Mr. C helped a little bit).